codeequity/codeEquity/docs/ceManual.md

 Project.

 GitHub repositories are owned by individuals or organizations.
 A GitHub organization can own many GitHub repositories, each of which contains a collection of
 GitHub issues.
 Each issue may be a member of one or more GitHub projects.
-An issue may participate in many projects, but only belongs to one repository.
+An issue may participate in many GitHub projects, but only belongs to one repository.
-A GitHub project serves as a view over a collection of issues, no matter which repositories the issues belong to.
-Organizations typically use projects to indicate a meaningful, distinct body of work, and important categorizations within that body of work, such as progress.
+A GitHub project serves as a view over a collection of issues, no matter which repository each issue belongs to.
+Organizations typically use projects to indicate meaningful, distinct bodies of work, and important categorizations within that body of work, such as progress.
+These categorizations are reflected, in part, by the columns used in a GitHub project board.

 A CodeEquity Venture corresponds directly to a GitHub organization.
 Each CodeEquity Venture may contain one or more CodeEquity Projects.
 Each CodeEquity Project may contain many GitHub repositories, but each repository may only belong to one CodeEquity Project.
-CE Flutter provides a drill-down summarization of the provisional equity in a CodeEquity Project, in part by using GitHub project names and columns.
+CodeEquity's front end interface, CE Flutter, provides a drill-down summarization of the provisional equity in a CodeEquity Project, in part by using GitHub project names and columns.
 Finally, a PEQ issue corresponds directly to a special case of a GitHub issue.

+> Note that in 2022 GitHub deprecated their *Classic Projects* and the corresponding API, and introduced a new version of GitHub projects with a new API.
+The new GitHub projects notification system only works for GitHub Organizations.
+As a result, individuals must establish an organization account in GitHub in order to use CodeEquity.
+To do so, follow these steps: XXX.

 The image below shows a typical GitHub project.
 This project is for "LUCI", and is being shown in a Kanban board style view.
 GitHub projects also support a few spreadsheet-oriented views.
 View choice does not impact